-This would be different than a keyword with a higher search volume, like ‘best chocolate.’
+This would be different from a keyword with a higher search volume, like ‘best chocolate.’
 That keyword probably has 10 times more search volume.

 Instead of “dog leashes,” which would be broad, you might opt for something like, “dog leashes for dogs that pull.”
 Instead of “Mexican recipes,” you would want to go for a phrase like “Mexican recipes for people with diabetes.”
 Instead of “blinds,” try, “blackout blinds for people who work night shift.”
 Niche down as much as possible.

 He recommends using SEO tools to find these keywords and analyze the difficulty of ranking given your site authority.
 His favorite tool is Ahrefs, but it costs $99 per month.
-They do have a 7-day trial for $7 to test and gather an initial batch of keywords to go after.
+It does have a 7-day trial for $7 to test and gather an initial batch of keywords to go after.

 2. Be you, with passion